metaspex/squeaker/README.md

 No mention is made of a database.
 The mapping from logical names and physical databases is made entirely in the configuration file.
 It is therefore possible to deploy a binary.

-A post update service is added.
+A post update service is added as an example.
 It exposes an HTTP REST JSON in/JSON out service.

 With indexes and using Metaspex's high-level cursors or link inversion capabilities, it is possible to find all posts a user has made, all replies on a given post, etc.